An English Teen, Circumcised in the USA

 Just wondering?
 Wondering WHAT?

 The conversation stalled and Simon went to stare out of the window across the back lawn, leaving him floundering.
 His eyes darted after his brother.
 Was that it?
-Had Simon had his say; given his warning, just enough to let him know he was in the spotlight, without actually spelling it out?
+Had Simon had his say; had he given his warning, just enough to let him know Luke was in the spotlight, without actually spelling it out?

 He thought fast.
 What had people been saying?
 Had his friends noticed something too?
 Had he been too obvious in the lockers in letting his eyes drift?
 Had they been talking behind his back, added a few assumptions and started pointing fingers at him?
 Is THAT what Simon had come to warn him about?

 It wasn't enough.
 He HAD to know more.

 Trying to keep the dry tick out of his voice, he probed, "So...come on then.
 Have you heard of someone who’s gay?"
 He tried to sound amused, but was already dreading the answer.
 “Is it someone at school?”
 Even to himself he sounded guilty, but he needed to find out what it was that Simon—and everyone else—suspected.

 "At school?"
 Simon turned and stared at him though hooded eyes.
 "I guess so...maybe."